alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/start-pages.md

 You can help improve this pattern by researching the following:

+- how much do people read on these pages?
-- how effective is the copy below the green button?
+- positioning of content above or below the button?
+- does the button style encourage people to not read?
 - what are the most important eligibility requirements to state up front?
 - how should start pages be positioned with regards to related guidance?